 The Star Wars: Saga Edition Role-Playing Game is the third Star Wars RPG released by Wizards of the Coast.
 Like it’s predecessors, its based on a variant of the d20 engine that drives Dungeons & Dragons.
 Unlike the previous editions though, this one truly feels like Star Wars.

 My friends and I (collectively known as the Blackrazors Gaming Group) compiled the following list of pros and cons while playtesting the new Star Wars: Saga Edition game.
+My full review of the game is up now on SCIFI.com.
 For the most part, our feelings on the game were almost entirely positive, to the point that at least two, maybe three of my players are planning on buying the game because of the playtest.
 It’s hard to come up with much higher praise than people actually spending their own cash to buy a game because they played it once.

 - Everything is streamlined, which makes for faster play.
 Fewer attacks per round, the combination of saving throws and armor class, it all makes things move along much more quickly